Caesar kicked the gate like it owed him something.147Please respect copyright.PENANAP3g5by4DH9

 He only grunted again.

-No one had earned Mirsad's respect without blood or bruises—and even then, it was temporary.
-He respected performance, not pedigree.
-Which made him the only person alive who could speak to me like that without worrying about unemployment.
+No one earned Mirsad’s respect without blood, bruises, or at least one humiliating fall—and even then, it expired like milk.
+He respected execution, not last names.
+Which made him the only person alive who could talk to me like that without worrying about severance paperwork.

 I stepped into the stall.
 Caesar yanked at my scarf like a child throwing a tantrum.